-Being convicted of a sex crime will result in not only legal penalties but will likely have severe consequences on your personal life as well.
+Being convicted of a sex crime will result in both legal penalties and severe consequences on your personal life.
 Even if you do not serve time behind bars, you will likely find yourself haunted by social stigma that can affect all areas of your life.
-Because of this, hiring an experienced Dublin sex crimes lawyer can prove critical.

-If you were arrested on a sex crime charge, we are here to help.
-Your Dublin criminal defense lawyer at Koffel | Brininger | Nesbitt has a long history of winning at trial and negotiating favorable terms in plea bargaining.
-We don’t take cases, we take people.
+Our Dublin criminal defense lawyers at Koffel | Brininger | Nesbitt have over 30 years of experience winning at trial and negotiating favorable terms in plea bargaining.
+We don’t take cases; we take people.
+Let us bring calm to your chaos.

 Common Sex Crime Charges in Ohio